battosey/mapTailor/README.md

 ### Support or Contact

 Having trouble with Map Tailor?
-Check out the [Discord Server](https://discord.gg/AUXDqn3) and we’ll help you sort it out.
+Join the [Discord Server](https://discord.gg/AUXDqn3) and we’ll help you sort it out.